 What Do You Use a Dutch Oven For?

 Dutch ovens can be used to heat food, for roasting, basting, cooking, hot drinks, and more.
-They may also serve to chill drinks, desserts, prepare, and serve salads.
+They may also serve to chill drinks, and desserts, prepare, and serve salads.

 You can also just use the oven as an extra way of serving meals, condiments, salads, and desserts that actually have not been prepared in the oven.

 They can be used on your very own electric stove.
 Before you begin putting your new Dutch oven to work on your stove, there are a few things you must know, and a few steps you must take.

 Keep Your Dutch Oven Clean

 First, wash your Dutch oven with hot, soapy water.
 Some manufacturers say that Dutch ovens are dishwasher-safe.
 My recommendation is to hand wash and then dry your Dutch oven as soon as possible.
 This reduces the chance of rust developing and increases the life of your oven.

 Stubborn stains and cooked food sometimes require a little more help.
 I use this enamel Dutch oven cleaner from Amazon.

 Related Article – If you need more information about how to clean your Dutch oven after cooking you can find my article here…

 How to Season an Enamel Dutch Oven

 Unlike traditional cast iron pots, pans and skillets enameled cast iron does not need to be fully seasoned.
 But you will notice that there is an exposed rim around the edge of the oven and the lid this is cast iron and should be seasoned to protect the iron.

 Seasoning is simple, use a paper towel to rub a light coating of neutral, high smoke-point oil along the edge, where the cast iron is exposed.
 If you need some help choosing an oil to use for seasoning my article about the best oils for seasoning cast iron will assist you.